 If the higher-layer parameter hoppingWithRepetition is set to Repetition, l''=l'RR, otherwise l''=l'.

-If SRShoppingNrofHops is configured:
+If numberOfHops is configured:

-- The reference point for k0(pi)=0 is the lowest subcarrier of the configured bandwidth for SRS with Tx hopping configured by the parameter XXX in TxhoppingBandwidth.
+- The reference point for k0(pi)=0 is the lowest subcarrier of the configured bandwidth for SRS with Tx hopping configured by the parameter bwp in SRS-PosTx-Hopping.

 otherwise: